Nirmal0214/Logitech-Technical-Assessment/README.md

 - Multi-line support
 - Responsiveness with typing animation

-The design goal is to make the reviewer’s experience pleasant and effortless to read, similar to developer tools like:
+The design goal is to make the reviewer’s experience pleasant and effortless to read.

-- GitHub Actions logs
-- Poetry / Pipenv output
-- AWS CLI prettifiers

 ### 4. Typing Animation
 A lightweight typing animation (`typing_print()`) adds: